jameshanlon/cheese/pages/pre-survey-guide.md

 In order for us to conduct an efficient and successful survey, we need you to make some preparations before the survey:

-- We recommend that you switch on your heating for a period of 24 hours before the survey to thoroughly warm up the fabric of the house (this is to create a difference of at least 10 degrees between the house and the ambient external temperature).
-Please make sure that all radiators are turned on; however you might want to adjust the heating temperature and/or individual radiators so that rooms do not become uncomfortable, particularly at night.
+- We recommend that you switch on your heating for 24 hours before the survey to thoroughly warm up the fabric of the house (this is to create a difference of at least 10 degrees between the house and the external temperature).
+  Please make sure that all radiators are turned on; however you might want to adjust individual radiators so that rooms do not become uncomfortable, particularly at night.
 Please also note, if you feel that you're unable to keep your heating on for this length of time, contact us at:
   [surveys@cheeseproject.co.uk](mailto:surveys@cheeseproject.co.uk) so we can work out the best approach for you.